maryvilledev/cnvm/README.md

 10. Your cnvm terminal window will now be responsive again, the session never died, and your cvnm is now live in AWS!

+You just live-migrated a cnvm from your local workstation, wherever that is in the world, to AWS, wherever you defined in the world, without losing any state information.
+The cpu, memory, disk and network states were all transferred!

 -----

 ***Want to setup your own N-node test environment on and play with it?***